silvhua/lighthouse-capstone-project/README.md

 For each individual and exercise, the slope  (`LV slope`) and y-intercept (`LV intercept`) of the load-velocity profile were obtained using a linear regression (Scikit-Learn's `LinearRegression` class) using loads equal to 40%, 60%, and 80% of the individual's 1RM (with load as the dependent variable of the regression).

-Below are the load velocity profiles and linear regression predictions for 8 participants:
+Below are the individual load velocity profiles and linear regression predictions for 8 participants:
 ![individual LV profiles](./output/figures/EDA%20figures/04%20iteration%20sample%20LV%20profiles%20FW.png)